Grilled Corn on the Cob

 Husk-on method

-• Pull back the husks of the corn leaving them attached at the base.
-Remove the silks (as much as you can) and close the husks back over the corn cob.
+• Peel back the corn husks, leaving them attached at the base of each ear of corn.
+Remove the silks as best you can and close the husks back over the corn cobs.
 Soak the corn in a large pot of cold water for 10 minutes.
 This will prevent the husks from burning too much on the grill.
 Drain and pat dry.

-• Heat a grill to medium-high heat.
+• Preheat a grill to medium-high heat.
 Place the corn on the grill and cook, turning every 3 to 5 minutes, until all sides of the corn are cooked, about 15 minutes.
-Remove from the grill, tie back the husks and use them as a handle.
-Serve with desired toppings.
+Remove from the grill and tie back the husks to use as a handle.
+Serve with butter, salt, and pepper.

 Husked method

-• Remove the corn husk and silks and preheat the grill to medium-high heat.
+• Preheat a grill or grill pan to medium-high heat.
 Place the corn on the grill and cook, turning every 3 to 5 minutes, until all sides of the corn are cooked and light char marks form, about 15 minutes.
-Remove from the grill and serve with desired toppings.
+Remove from the grill and serve with butter, salt, and pepper.

 1 comment